nikwilldoit/HCI_Project/app/src/main/java/com/example/decyra/backend/ai/README.md

    * The LLM receives only the **last six messages** of the conversation retrieved from **Firebase**, allowing it to answer using the recent chat context without performing vector search.
 5. The **LLM** generates a context-aware response while following the predefined system instructions.
 6. The generated response is stored in **Firebase** and returned to the user's interface.
-Under normal operating conditions, the complete pipeline responds in **less than 10 seconds** *(assuming a stable internet connection)*.
+Under normal operating conditions, the complete pipeline responds in **about 10 seconds** *(assuming a stable internet connection)*.

 ## Performance Optimizations